luis postiga mens physique

 Where does your motivation come from?

-As I mentioned before, I am a person of challenges and there is no sport more complete and challenging than this one.
+As I mentioned before, I am a person of challenges and there is no sport more complete and challenging than this.

-It's not just the time you spend at the gym, but also what you eat, what you drink, how much time you sleep.
-All this has a huge influence on your body.
+It's not just the time you spend in the gym, but also what you eat, what you drink, how long you sleep.
+All of this has a huge influence on your body.

-My motivation is directly linked to my goals in competitive terms.
+My motivation is directly linked to my competitive goals.

-On those days when I'm down, I slept badly, I don't feel like training, I have to eat without feeling like it, I always ask myself two questions:
+On those days when I feel down, when I don't sleep well, when I don't feel like training, when I have to eat without wanting to, I always ask myself two questions:

-How would I feel if I went up on stage and didn't present myself in good condition, knowing that I could have done more… would I know how to handle it?
+How would I feel if I went on stage and didn't perform in a good condition, knowing that I could have done more... would I know how to deal with it?

 The answer is no, and that's what motivates me to try to be better.

-And secondly, I wonder if it's worth so much effort and sacrifice, for a sport that has little return in Portugal, and the answer is clearly yes, because the sensations you experience in a competition are addictive, and seeing your body change it gives you a sense of control that is fascinating.
+And secondly, I ask myself if it's worth so much effort and sacrifice, for a sport that has little return in Portugal, and the answer is clearly yes, because the sensations you experience in a competition are addictive, and seeing your body change it gives you a feeling of control that is fascinating.

 Our body is clearly a reflection of what we do.